Here is where you will find our latest outputs. We will continue to update this page as we progress through the project.

 Survey Instrument

-The survey developed to collect student data in 2024 is offered here under creative commons:
+The survey developed to collect student data in 2024 is offered here under a Creative Commons license:

 Chung, J., Henderson, M., Pepperell, N., Slade, C., Liang, Y. (2024).
 Student perspectives on AI in Higher Education: Student Survey.
 Student Perspectives on AI in Higher Education Project. https://doi.org/10.26180/27915930